callyjoe/MobileAppmidsem/README.md

 # MobileAppmidsem
 Midsem For Mobile App
 This repository contains solutions to the INFT 356: Mobile Application Development Practical Questions.
-Features
+It contains a zip file for download as well as the actual files containing the flutter codes for each question Features

 # Question 1: Student Information Manager App